BECOMING A BIRTHWAYS DOULA

 There are many different ways to start your journey as a doula.
 While Birthways might be a wonderful fit for some candidates wanting to work within our organization, others may work well independently.
 For those of you just getting started, you may find the following links helpful:

 DONA International, CAPPA, and ToLabor are all fantastic doula training organizations that may help you get started.
-Chicago Volunteer Doulas is another wonderful local organization that can help you quickly gain experience.
+Chicago Volunteer Doulas is another wonderful local non-profit organization that can help you quickly gain experience.